 Constellations according to Hellinger

-– what does it mean?
+– what does it really mean?

 I don’t think so.
 It doesn’t mean wanting to stay with what he was doing and trying to emulate.
 It doesn’t even mean we have to use the same method, whether so called “classical” or the so called “new constellations”, as more of us are finding different methods to be with what is essential.

-Another one is phenomenology: his path of insight was opened only to him.
+His path of insight was opened only to him.
 So, if we want to stay true to the phenomenology of Hellinger’s approach, we each have to find our own path.
 And we have to let it continually develop as it unfolds before us – for each one of us in a slightly different way.

 If we allow ourselves to be guided by the Spirit-Mind, as Hellinger himself did, we can all be originals, on our own path, no better or worse than anyone else, including Bert.
-All equally big among peers and all equally small in front of something greater than us.
+All equally big among peers and all equally small in the face of something greater than us.
 That is the essence of the phenomenological path that Bert so beautifully described for us, in words and in action.